reach-sh/reach-lang/docs-vue/src/ref-programs-local.md

 ```

-An <Defn :name="interaction expression">interaction expression</Defn>, written `interact.METHOD(EXPR_0, ..., EXPR_n)`, where `METHOD` is an identifier bound in the participant interact interface to a function type, and `EXPR_0` through `EXPR_n` are expressions that evaluates to the result of an interaction with a frontend that receives the evaluation of the `n` expressions and sends a value.
+An ${defn("interaction expression")}, written `interact.METHOD(EXPR_0, ..., EXPR_n)`, where `METHOD` is an identifier bound in the participant interact interface to a function type, and `EXPR_0` through `EXPR_n` are expressions that evaluate to the result of an interaction with a frontend that receives the evaluation of the `n` expressions and sends a value.

 An interaction expression may also be written `interact.KEY`, where `KEY` is bound in the participant interact interface to a non-function type.